 The flowers of Eriocephalus africanus, wild rosemary or the kapokbossie in Afrikaans, may be seen almost throughout the year, barring maybe the hottest part of summer.
-But the peak blooming comes in winter when rain stimulates performance as seen here.
+The peak blooming happens in winter when rain stimulates performance as seen here.

 This plant is a pampered garden specimen at Onrus that managed a flowering flourish in March.

 Clusters of sweetly scented radiate flowerheads cover the ends of branches.
 At the base of the flower the receptacle is covered in scales and a row of rounded bracts below the ray florets (Manning, 2007; www.plantzafrica.com).

 |There are no comments for this image yet.|